 This process can be easily automated with Localazy, so you can ensure that only the fine-tuned texts and translations make it to production.

-⚙️ Setting up the workflow 🔗
+⚙️ Setting up the automation 🔗

 Let's have a look at how to configure your project to use improved source language in production.